xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 After you create your Katalon Project, it's time to generate your very first Test Case.
 Katalon Studio supports Keywords-Driven testing where Test Cases consist of keywords representing actions of users on the Applications Under Test (AUT).

 The Manual view allows users with less experience in programming to generate automated tests.
-In addition to the Manual view, Katalon Studio allows users with Groovy/Java background to programmatically write and modify automated tests in the Script view of Test Cases.
+In addition to the Manual view, Katalon Studio allows users with Groovy/Java experience to programmatically write and modify automated tests in the Script view of Test Cases.

 This tutorial will guide you through creating a new Test Case, then adding your test steps in Manual and Script view with usage examples.